YellowPrawn/GIDDY/README.md

 I chose to pursue this project as a statistics student who feels that obtaining basic information such as this is a trivial task that only hinders performance.
 Although not revolutionary, this may have a slight advantage in terms of speed in comparison to R studio, jupyter notebooks, or other similar programs.

 ## User Story
-- As a user, I want to be able to find summary statistics for 2 quantitative variables (mean, median, standard deviation, etc)
+- As a user, I want to be able to find summary statistics for 2 quantitative variables (means, standard deviations, correlation coefficients, etc)
-- As a user, I want to be able to find summary statistics for a quantitative variable and a categorical variable (mode, percentage distribution, etc)
+- As a user, I want to be able to find summary statistics for a quantitative variable and a categorical variable (mean, median, standard deviation, etc)
+- As a user, I want to be able to find summary statistics for 2 quantitative variables (count, column percentages, row percentages, etc)
 - As a user, I want to be able to know what plot is the best for my data
 - As a user, I want to be able to predict data points using regression or classification
 - As a user, I want to be able to add my dataset